Camelford: Churches and schools

 The parish church of Camelford is at Lanteglos by Camelford though there is also a Church of St Thomas of Canterbury (opened in 1938) in the town.
 Lanteglos church is dedicated to St Julitta.
 (At Jetwells near Camelford is a holy well; Jetwells derives from "Julitta's well".)
 Arthur Langdon (1896) recorded the existence of seven stone crosses in the parish, including three at the rectory (Lanteglos Rectory was converted into a guesthouse in the mid-20th century).
 There was in medieval times a chapel of St Thomas which probably fell into disuse after the Reformation (it is recorded in 1312).
 The Rector of Lanteglos is also responsible for the adjacent parish of Advent.

 In Market Place is the Methodist Church (originally a Wesleyan Methodist Chapel).
 The founder of Methodism, John Wesley, visited Camelford on several occasions during his journeys in Cornwall.
 In the 1830s and 1840s the Camelford Wesleyan Methodist circuit underwent a secession by more than half the members to the Wesleyan Methodist Association.
 There is an older Methodist chapel (now disused) in Chapel Street.

 Soul's Harbour Pentecostal Church is situated on the Clease adjacent to the car park.
 It is affiliated with The Assemblies of God of Great Britain and was founded in 1987.
 The building the Church occupies was built as the Church School in 1846.

 Sir James Smith's School provides secondary education to the town and surrounding area and there is also a primary school.

+Governance

+There are two tiers of local government covering Camelford, at parish and unitary authority level: Camelford Town Council and Cornwall Council.
+The town council is based at Camelford Town Hall in the Market Place.

+For national elections, Camelford forms part of the North Cornwall constituency.